aglasspool/aglasspool.github.io/rickmans.md

 ![HAMRG10_1171_1173-0439](https://github.com/user-attachments/assets/1c37a138-d5fa-428a-a3f4-4da8d575ee24)
 *1861?71? census*

 The census shows that by now he had half a dozen children, all living at the inn.
-One of those (Harry Charles Rickman [born 1854]) went on to be Big Ears' grandfather.
+One of those (Harry Charles Rickman [born 1854]) went on to be Jan's great-grandfather.
 In early censuses he is recorded as a 'nightwatchman' but later turned builder and built houses around the turn of the century on Ambleside Road.

+His daughter, Ethel-Jane Rickman (1887) went on to be Jan's grandmother.
+He married Jan's grandfather (Elton Palmer) born 1887 in Frome, Somerset.
+They were married in London in 1909 and lived in Edmonton?
+Willesden?.
+Violet was born in Edmonton.

 Here's the Railway Inn today: